 Asian American Research Team

-, is a doctoral candidate in the Clinical Psychology program at the University of Massachusetts, Boston and a current APA Minority Fellowship Program fellow.
+, is a doctoral candidate in the Clinical Psychology program at the University of Massachusetts, Boston, and an APA Minority Fellowship Program reappointed-fellow.
 She received her Bachelor’s of Arts in Psychology from the University of California, Santa Cruz, and her Master’s of Arts in Special Education from San Francisco State University.
-She also completed her Clinical Psychology master’s thesis, which examined early intervention service disparities among racial minority children with autism.
-Thanh’s clinical and research interests center on addressing health service inequities among ethnic minority children with developmental disabilities and their families, particularly those from low-income Southeast Asian refugee and immigrant communities.
+She also completed her Clinical Psychology master’s thesis, which examined early intervention service disparities among Black and Latinx children with autism.
+Thanh’s clinical and research interests center on reducing health service inequities among children of color with developmental disorders and their families, particularly those from underserved Southeast Asian refugee and immigrant communities.
 She aims to address systemic barriers to early diagnosis while simultaneously increase access to ethnoculturally responsive/congruent behavioral health care.
-Thanh has provided clinical services at Tufts’ Center for Children with Special Needs and Aspire Health Alliance, MA, with an emphasis on working with racial and ethnic minority children and families from underserved backgrounds (e.g., Vietnamese Americans).
+Thanh has provided clinical services at Tufts’ Center for Children with Special Needs and Aspire Health Alliance, MA, with an emphasis on working with children and families from underserved backgrounds (e.g., low-income Asian American immigrants).
 She is currently working on her dissertation proposal that will focus on understanding the family relationship processes experienced by Asian American adults from Confucius heritage and immigrant family background, within the context of having a sibling with autism.

 Thesis title: Being and Becoming an Ally: The Lived Experience of Social Justice